coraliemuller/metanetmap/docs/inp_out_build.rst

    +--------------------------+-------------------------------------------------------------------------------------------------------+

-   *Example Compound Entry in the MetaCyc file*
+   *Example compound entry in the MetaCyc file*
    ::
        UNIQUE-ID - Primary identifier within the MetaCyc database (WATER).
        TYPES - Declares the entity as a Compound.